Abdullah527382/website/eloquentJS/chp5/notes_chp5.md

 JavaScript, *Code Units* and __UTF-16__:
 - JS strings are encoded as a sequence of 16 bit numbers called *code* units.
 - Code units were supposed to initially fit unicode character codes - giving us a little over 65000 characters, this wasn't enough and as such, __UTF-16__ was created (more memory per character), a format used by JS strings.
-- UTF-16 shows most common characters using a single 16-bit code unit but uses
+- UTF-16 shows most common characters using a single 16-bit code unit but uses a pair of 2 such units for others.
 - UTF-16 is generally considered a bad idea today, for instance, if your language doesn't use 2-unit characters, that will appear to work just fine but as soon as someone uses such a program with less common chinese characters, it breaks.
 Fortunately, everyone has started using 2-unit characters.
 - Obvious operations on JS strings such as length and accessing their content via [], deal only with code-units:
 ```js